 The Mongoose is a slender, furry creature with a brown/grey coat.
 It has a long body and short legs and is comparable to a Weasel or a Stoat.
-You’ll find them moreso in country areas where there is more ‘bushy’ kinds of areas however they can be found all over the island.
+You’ll find them more so in country areas where there are more ‘bushy’ kinds of areas however they can be found all over the island.

-The Mongoose was introduced to Barbados from India as part of a plan to combat the increasing rat population, which was posing a large threat to the sugar cane industry (at the time, Barbados’ economic lifeline).
-However, this plan hit an unfortunate snag as the rat is a nocturnal animal and the mongoose scurries along by day!
+The Mongoose was introduced to Barbados from India as part of a plan to combat the increasing rat population, which was posing a substantial threat to the sugar cane industry (at the time, Barbados’ economic lifeline).
+However, this plan hit an unfortunate snag as the rat is a nocturnal animal, and the mongoose scurries along by day!

 — Chattel houses are wooden dwellings strongly associated with Barbados’ heritage.

-Because in earlier times, homeowners were not necessarily also the land owners, Barbadian chattel houses were constructed on blocks, so if the owner had to move to another area, he would literally take his whole house with him.
+Because in earlier times, homeowners were not necessarily also the landowners, Barbadian chattel houses were constructed on blocks, so if the owner had to move to another area, he would take his whole house with him.

 Over time, a very distinct and increasingly ornate design for Barbadian chattel houses evolved, making them uniquely attractive and traditionally Bajan in style.

-— Flying fish jump out of the water and can glide for 30 to 50 metres!
+— Flying fish jump out of the water and can glide for 30 to 50 meters!

-In fact, it is said flying fish actually glide, more than they ‘fly’.
+It is said flying fish glide, more than they ‘fly.’
 Flying fish have also been known to remain in ‘flight’ for up to 45 seconds and can also travel at speeds of more than 70 km per hour (43 miles per hour).

-This interesting fish is not only a national Barbadian symbol, but also a staple part of Bajan diets island-wide.
+This exciting fish is not only a Barbadian national symbol but also a staple part of Bajan diets island-wide.

 — November 30th marks the Barbados Independence from British rule.